-e-Yantra Robotics Competition: Annual Robotics competition for Engineering, Diploma and Science undergraduates. e-Yantra Summer Internship Program: We give an internship opportunity at e-Yantra Lab, IIT Bombay to the winners of e-Yantra Robotics Competition.
+e-Yantra Robotics Competition: Annual Robotics competition for Engineering/ Science/ Polytechnic colleges. e-Yantra Summer Internship Program: We give an internship opportunity at e-Yantra Lab, IIT Bombay to the winners of e-Yantra Robotics Competition.

 e-Yantra Lab Setup Initiative: Enable colleges to set up robotics labs and provide trainning to teachers. e-Yantra Ideas Competition: Provides a platform for eLSI college studens to implement and showcase their innovative ideas. e-Yantra Symposium: Brings together all eLSI colleges for discussions and seminars on how to turn these labs into Innovation Hubs.